 |Warranty||Lifetime Frame and Motor, 3Yr Deck, 3Yr Electronics, 3Yr Parts, 1YR Labor|

 Over the years, the F63 has continued to prove one of the leading treadmills in the $1,000 price range.
 Sole has consistently improved the model while maintaining its affordability making it an irresistible buy if you are in search of quality.
 More recently, we awarded the F63 Second Place on our 2019 Best Buy List in the $700 to $999 category and Sole seems to be continuing their value and quality this year.

 Though the F63 seems basic when compared to the other treadmills on the market, it has consistently been made with quality.
 Sole also shows that they are willing to stand behind their product with their warranty.
 Despite the competitors increasing their price tags, Sole has chosen to decrease the F63’s price.
 Therefore, we have made the Sole F63 treadmill our Fourth Place Best Buy in the $799 to $1,000 dollar price range for 2020.

-Take a look at the app review in play store and apple store before buying this.
+Take a look at the app review in the play store and apple store before buying this.
 The app for this treadmill doesn't work at all and doesn't sync workout data with any fitness app.
-You can get a good treadmill with functional app at this price.
+You can get a good treadmill with a functional app at this price.

 We only use this treadmill for walking.
 Keep getting constant Error messages which stop you dead without warning.
 Shut it off for a week or two and then try again.
 Will work again for about a week and then constant errors again.
 Almost afraid to use this machine.
 Now out of warranty.
 Wish we had kept our old treadmill.